Bimasakti1024/Midorix/README.md

 ### Configuring Midorix

-To configure Midorix, you can edit the configuration file located at ~/.config/midorix/. the configuration file name is `config.json`, it uses the JSON format for configuration, currently you cannot reload configuration without relaunching Midorix.
+To configure Midorix, you can edit the configuration file located at `~/.config/midorix/`. the configuration file name is `config.json`, it uses the JSON format for configuration, Currently, the configuration cannot be reloaded without restarting Midorix.

 Here are the full configuration parameters: